Best 11 AI Image Generators (& Which You Should Pick)

 AI tools have become valuable for mocking up branding assets.
 Startups use platforms like Firefly or Leonardo AI to generate logo explorations, color palettes, or entire visual identity boards before bringing in a human designer.

-Creative directors use Midjourney to generate multiple brand moodboard directions for client pitches.
+Creative directors use Midjourney to generate multiple brand moodboard directions for client pitches, exploring five or six aesthetic worlds in the time it used to take to brief a single one.

 Concept Art & Illustration